You can visit the Golden Circle year round

 Explore everything you need to know about Iceland's incredible Golden Circle route!
 Discover breathtaking natural wonders like erupting geysers, powerful waterfalls, and an impressive rift between two tectonic plates.

-Driving to the Golden Circle from Reykjavik is easy and convenient, especially if you rent an affordable car through Iceland's largest car rental marketplace.
-Although the route can be completed in a day, you'll also find hotels near the Golden Circle if you prefer to take your time and stay longer in the area.
+Although the route can be completed in a day, you can also find hotels near the Golden Circle if you prefer to take your time and stay longer in the area.
+There are plenty of extra activities you can add to your Golden Circle tour as well, such as visiting the nearby villages or even a volcanic crater!

 What Is the Golden Circle in Iceland?